pdrummond/pauldrummond.dev/src/posts/thoughts-on-interviewing.md

    3. Thoughts on pair programming.
-Prefer honest _"It has its uses but … "_ answers over systematic answers like _"I would enforce it and expect it to be implemented perfectly via the following 50 steps"_ or overly extreme and blunt answers like _"I hate it and I always refuse"_ (Unless that's intended as a joke of course!).
+Prefer honest _"It has its uses but … "_ answers over systematic answers like _"I would enforce it and expect it to be implemented perfectly via the following 50 steps"_ or overly extreme and blunt answers like _"I hate it and I always refuse"_.
    4. What do they think about UI/UX?
 Look out for bad attitudes like _"UI is simple"_ or _"UI doesn't matter"_.
 Do they care about UX?
 Do they talk about an experience they've had before where they dealt with colleagues